EkaTur/World-Of-Peace/README.md

 Welcome to World Of Peace!
 Discover your perfect spa with us.

+## Live Demo

+You can check out the live version of this website [here](https://world-of-peace.netlify.app/).

 ## Table of Contents
 - [About the Project](#about-the-project)
 - [Usage](#usage)